-This set of methods concentrates on individual features — like an area encircling the eyes — and ignores other features, which may be unique among different people.
+This set of methods concentrates on individual features which may be unique from person to person, such as the area encircling the eyes, while ignoring other features.
 They rely on isolated Eigenspace analysis, soft masking for outlier classification, guided label learning, SVM + Gaussian summation kernel tandem, etc.

 Periocular and Masked Face Recognition

-Periocular approach focuses on specific regions: in Near-infrared images eyelids, tear ducts, and eye shape play a huge role, while for VW images skin and blood vessels are of importance.
+The Periocular approach focuses on specific regions.
+For example, for Near-infrared images, eyelids, tear ducts, and eye shape play a huge role; for VW images, skin and blood vessels are of importance.
 This method extracts a) Global features pertaining to face or its region b) Local features formed by a group of discrete points.
 Plus, it analyzes color, texture, and shape features.

 Deep Learning in Partial Face Recognition